 • Provides greater control but requires more maintenance.

-Steps to Build A Point of Sale System
+Steps To Build A Point of Sale System

 Defining Your Requirements